shreyshreyansh/shreyshreyansh/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-- 🔭 I’m currently working on DevOps
+- 🔭 I’m currently working on graph databases and AWS

 - 🌱 I’m currently trying to get placed in a company